-Removal of an Assistance Animal from College Owned Housing or Campus to remove the animal if it exhibits unruly, disruptive, or threatening behavior.
+Removal of an Assistance Animal from College Owned Housing or Campus

+Animals that engage in aggressive behavior will be required to leave the campus immediately.
+The Partner of an Assistance Animal is expected to report such incidents to the Residence Life Staff.
+The Partner of an Assistance Animal will be required to remove the animal if it exhibits unruly, disruptive, or threatening behavior.
 This behavior includes but is not limited to excessive noises, running around unrestrained, making unwanted contact with others, or growling/biting or threatening others.